marcelomatus/openhab-addons-gilda/bundles/org.openhab.binding.ferroamp/README.md

-## ferroamp Binding
+## Ferroamp Binding

-The ferroamp binding is used to get live data from Ferroamp energy system.
+The Ferroamp binding is used to get live data from Ferroamp EnergyHub

-The ferroamp binding is compatible with EnergyHub Wall and EnergyHub XL, and use connection to your local EnergyHub via LAN or similar.
+The Ferroamp binding is compatible with EnergyHub Wall and EnergyHub XL, and use connection to your local EnergyHub via LAN or similar.
 Data and commands are received/sent using MQTT where the user connects to the MQTT broker residing on the EnergyHub.

 Binding MQTT must be installed before binding ferroamp is able to use.

-Contact Ferroamp support to enable MQTT in the EnergyHub and to get Username and Password: https://ferroamp.com/om-ferroamp/
+Contact Ferroamp support to enable MQTT in the EnergyHub and to get Username and Password:

+https://ferroamp.com/om-ferroamp/

 ## Supported Things

-The binding retrieves data from the different parts of the Ferroamp energy system such as:
+The binding retrieves data from the different parts of the Ferroamp EnergyHub such as:

 - `Ehub`: EnergyHub Wall and EnergyHub XL.
 - `Sso`: Solar string optimizer.